Inedible Food Waste

 How much is there?

-WRAP estimates around 30% of our 9.5 million tonnes of food waste in the UK every year is the inedible parts of plants and animals.
+The Waste and Resources Action Programme (WRAP) estimates around 30% of our 9.5 million tonnes of food waste in the UK every year is the inedible parts of plants and animals.

 What can I do?